 The designer in me

-Besides service design and design thinking, I am also skilled in facilitating creative sessions.
+Besides UX Research and Service Design following Design Thinking, I am skilled in facilitating creative sessions.
 For example, facilitating Google Design Sprints, or organising and analysing context mapping sessions and co-design sessions.